yashdave18/gainstack/README.md

 # GainStack

-An AI-powered fitness platform combining a Gemini-based chatbot, a custom-trained food classification CNN, agentic supplement recommendations, browser-native motion tracking, and more — built with a React frontend and a Python/FastAPI backend.
+An AI-powered fitness platform combining a Gemini-based chatbot, a custom-trained food classification CNN, agentic supplement recommendations, browser-native motion tracking, and more, built with a React frontend and a Python/FastAPI backend.

 ## Features